mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 ##### 21:39

 So, this regulation of the mind doesn't connect with this.
 Of course, it connects, because this is regulation of the mind, it is really close relation with number three, regulation of the body.
 The body and mind are one; so that's why it's very close.
 But if you completely practice the regulation of the mind based on samadhi and egolessness, and no design on having any reward – at that time, you don't know.
 You cannot perceive what total personality is.
-What is it that Buddha nature is?
+What is it that [Buddha Nature](glossary#buddha-nature) is?
 You can see it.
 But you don't know what it is.

 So ... it doesn't connect.
 In a sense it connects; but it doesn't connect totally.
 So you don't know what it is.